maciejg-git/litewind-alpine-documentation/documentation/switch.md

 ### Labels inside switch

-You can add labels or icons inside switch using two span elements.
+You can add labels or icons inside switch using two additional span elements.
 For longer labels, you may need to adjust the switch width using `w-*` classes.

 {% render "example.liquid" example: "examples/switch-label.html", tabs: examples.switchLabel, collapse: false, centerFlexCol: true %}